For 12 years, Roy A. Teel Jr. was involved in human research trials at the University of California, Los Angeles, but he didn’t don a lab coat.

 While outright fraud is rare, Goldacre wrote, more trials are impacted by recruiting too few patients, stopping the trial early or late, testing drugs against something that doesn’t work, testing against relatively meaningless outcomes, ignoring patients who drop out, switching focus of the trial midway through, and spinning the results in a favorable light.

-The results of these studies when bolstered, such as the case of a trial about intensive blood sugar control for diabetics, can permeate medical knowledge.
+The results of these studies when bolstered, such as the case of , can permeate medical knowledge.

 “There is a terrifying reality revealed by this study: rumours, oversimplifications, and wishful thinking can spread through the academic literature, just as easily as they do through any Internet discussion forum,” Goldacre wrote.